Boosted Top Tagging through Flavour-violating interactions at the LHC: Summary and Outlook

-The approach undertaken for our analysis is generic and model-independent.
-Similar prescriptions can be followed for the fabrication of newer algorithms that probe BSM Physics from boosted large-R jets with substructures.
-There are various BSM theories which can lead to topologies similar to that we considered for this analysis.
-One such example can be the SM augmented with the vector-like quarks, that may manifest a collider signature of similar kind, which briefly analyzed in this work.
-Hence, this work, by far, has potential prospects and would inevitably lead to more, improvised, sophisticated jet-tagging algorithms for BSM probes with enhanced performances.
-With high luminosity hadron collider at action, and few advanced particle colliders in the pipeline, these algorithms would be pivotal in disfavoring and reinforcing extensions proposed over the SM.
+Our motive behind the proposition and construction of such toptagger is to enhance efficient identification of $t \to cH$ decay mode, which if observed to deviate from the SM prediction, would inevitably support the BSM theories leading to relatively enhanced $t \to cH$ production. {Despite the commendable performance of our tagger over existing cut-based techniques and more advanced Deep-Learning-driven approaches to detect FCNC-mediated top-quark decays through jet-substructure techniques, the proposed method yields a lower signal significance in terms of the limits on $t \to cH$ branching ratio, compared to the existing limits from the LHC run-2 data.
+Although it is inadequate to confirm any evidence or discovery, it is substantial to redirect future collider searches for rare top decays.} Besides, the approach taken for our analysis is generic and model-independent.
+Similar prescriptions can be followed for the fabrication of newer algorithms for probing BSM Physics from boosted large-R jets with substructures.
+There are various BSM theories which may lead to topologies similar to those we considered for our analysis.
+One such example can be the SM augmented with the vector-like quarks, which may manifest a collider signature of similar kind.
+Hence, this work, by far, has potential prospects and would inevitably lead to more improvised, sophisticated jet-tagging algorithms for BSM probes with enhanced performances.